-A young 35 year old man from another country, came to us with a large thigh tumour which was prove to be a sarcoma which was not sensitive to radiotherapy or chemotherapy.
+A young 35-year-old man from another country came to us with a large thigh tumor which proved to be a sarcoma which was not sensitive to radiotherapy or chemotherapy.
 A PET Scan showed he had spread to both the lungs.
-There were multiple metastasis bilaterally in the lungs.
+There were multiple metastases bilaterally in the lungs.

 I asked him why he was worsening his bleak chances of survival.
 He took out his mobile and showed me the photo of his three lovely children aged between 1 year and 10 years.
 He said, “If I lose my leg who will bring up these children and my wife who are totally dependent upon me.
 Doc, I believe in miracles and I feel there is another power other than on earth that will help me.”

-What I did admire in this young man was his resilience and strong desire to be well.
-He never broke down before me and I now he probably he felt he has taken the wrong decision.
+What I did admire in this young man was his resilience and a strong desire to be well.
+He never broke down before me and I know he probably he felt he has taken the wrong decision.
 He said, “let now go back to my country, as I am.
-I will have what ever treatment is available with my family beside me’
+I will have whatever treatment is available with my family beside me’

 What was happening to our friend?
 The memory of his family, the love of his children and wife and concern for them was influencing his decision.
 In trying to regain perfect health he was slowly dying and refused to see that he could not be cured of this deadly disease.
 He was not listening to the honest advice of his doctors because the love for his family was clouding his decision.

-In trying to do good for his family he was actually harming them, which he refused to realise in the deep love for them.
+In trying to do good for his family he was actually harming them, which he refused to realize in the deep love for them.

 He came to me when he saw the second chemotherapy was not working and agreed to have the disarticulation of the hip (a very major surgery).
 I was glad he had consented and though it was just a palliative procedure but would give him a reasonable quality of life.
 So we prepared him for surgery and when everything was done he again changed his mind and left for his country.